sdsc-hpc-students/hpc-training-2020/basic_tutorials/how-to-run-notebooks-on-comet.md

 Singularity pytorch-v1.4.0-cpu-20200225.simg:~> which jupyter /opt/miniconda3/bin/jupyter
 ```
-Note that the new environment can find the jupyter command, but that it is located
+Note that the new environment can find the jupyter command, but that it is located in a different directory.

 #### Install Jupyter Notebook material
 * If you don't have any notebooks installed on the system, clone this repository (developed by Bob Sinkovits):   [https://github.com/sinkovit/PythonSeries](https://github.com/sinkovit/PythonSeries)
 ```
 git clone git@github.com:sinkovit/PythonSeries.git
 ```

 ### Obtain an interactive node:

 ```
 srun --pty --nodes=1 --ntasks-per-node=24 -p debug -t 00:00:30 --wait 0 /bin/bash
 srun: job 24000544 queued and waiting for resources